aiegoo/documentation/_wiki/blog/2021-10-02-wiki-passing-parameters.md

 * (table of content)
 {:toc}

-## passing parameters from include
+## Passing parameters from include

 The `include` tag allows you to include the content from another file stored in the `_includes` folder: